 Step 2: Correlation

 Duplicate data not only means duplicate tasks and inefficiencies, but also limited understanding of actual risk.
 In times when scale is crucial, businesses can’t afford chasing after individual vulnerabilities.
 The 2nd step in the cyber risk lifecycle is all about vulnerability deduplication and clustering.
+It is essential to view vulnerabilities not simply as individual issues, but as groups of common weaknesses that can be fixed with the same strategies or mitigating actions.

 - For simplified scan data management